API

 Create a memory or ingest messages.

 Use `content` for direct writes or `messages` for ingest-driven writes.
-Do not send both in the same request.
+Do not send both in the same request. `appId` is optional; omitted, null, empty, and whitespace values are stored as the default/global appId.

 Headers